-A change in program from our Computer Engineering Master’s program and our Executive Master of Science with concentrations in Cybersecurity, Data Science or Game Programming will not be approved by the CSE Graduate Committee.
+A change in program from our Computer Science Master’s program to our Computer Science with concentrations in Professional Master of Science in Cybersecurity or Data Science, MS will not be approved by the CSE Graduate Committee.
 If you wish to make a change in program to any other program, it is permissible after you have completed one long semester in your initial program.

 The computer science and engineering department offers two master’s degree options: